Riesz representation and optimal stopping with two case studies: Optimal investment problem

 To be more explicit, under $\tilde{\Pro},$ $\tilde{X}^{(i)}$ has drift $\mu_i-\mu_0$ and volatility $a_0^2+a_i^2-2a_ia_0\sigma_{0i}$.
 Consequently, we may, without loss of generality, take $X^{(0)}\equiv K$ (a positive constant).

 To summarize, we consider the optimal stopping problem

 that is, an optimal stopping problem of the form \eqref{OSP} with { where, for notational convenience, the problem \eqref{eq:value} is formulated for $X$ under $\Pro$ (instead of the transformed process $\tilde{X}$).
 A typical assumption in the literature for this problem is that $\mu_i\leq r$ for $i=1,...,d$, see \cite{ho,OS}.
 This guarantees that the optimal stopping time is a.s. finite.
-Since some arguments can be shortened (see e.g. Lemma \ref{lem:properties_S}), we also use this assumption in the following. }
+Since some arguments can be shortened (see e.g. Lemma \ref{lem:properties_S}), we also use this assumption throughout Section 3. }